ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

-In this article I will be looking at a selection of the best electric hybrid bikes available for under £3000 in 2021.
+In this article I will be looking at a selection of the best electric hybrid bikes available for under £3000 for the 2021 / 2022 season.
 The list below includes a good mixture of hybrid e-bikes in the £2000-£3000 price bracket – in this price range you can expect a bike with excellent build quality and a minimum of 2 years warranty.
 All the models in this article are from well-know brands and use the latest in e-bike technology.

 What is an electric hybrid bike?